| |

 (external web sites):

-Register of Historic Places - for Hillsborough County NH
+Register of Historic Places - for Hillsborough County NHHistorical

 Sketch of the Hillsborough County Congresses,